ga-dc/after-wdi/readme.md

 * Root cause analysis: every bug you fix is a level up, but you have to understand why it happened.
 * Listen to podcasts like Ruby Rogues and Javascript Jabber.

+> Never stop learning.
+Keep that mind sharp.
+This is important not only for the time between now and your first job, but for the rest of your life.

 # Stay Focused

 After WDI I felt like an imposter, and that despite all I had learned I still wasn't qualified to be employed anywhere.